 “This is an exciting time for New Jersey,” said NJCRC Executive Director Jeff Brown.
 “New Jerseyans voted overwhelmingly to have access to adult-use cannabis and it is now here.
 We have been intentional and deliberate to do everything in our power to set the market on good footing to start.”

-The Alternative Treatment Centers will be required to meet social equity standards, which include providing technical knowledge to new cannabis businesses, particularly social equity applicants.
+The Alternative Treatment Centers are required to meet social equity standards.
+They include providing technical knowledge to new cannabis businesses, particularly social equity applicants.

 New Jersey Adult-use Cannabis Sales

-Medicinal cannabis companies approved for New Jersey adult-use cannabis sales will be assessed on diversity in hiring and management, support for community programs, the number of new and local businesses to which they provide technical support, and the percentage of minority-owned vendors or suppliers with which they contract, among other things.
+Medicinal cannabis companies approved for New Jersey adult-use cannabis sales will be assessed.
+They will be graded on diversity in hiring and management, support for community programs, the number of new and local businesses to which they provide technical support, and the percentage of minority-owned vendors or suppliers with which they contract, among other things.